Eventuous/docs/content/docs/subscriptions/subs-concept/index.md

 As mentioned, there are multiple issues of using a message bus as transport to deliver events to reporting models, but we won't be covering them on this page.

 The easiest way to solve the issue is to use a database which supports realtime subscriptions to event streams out of the box.
 That's why we use EventStoreDB as the primary event store implementation.

+## The right way

+It is not hard to avoid the two-phase commits and ensure to publish domain events reliably if you use a proper event store.
+The aim here would be to achieve the following architecture:

+{{< imgproc subscriptions.png Fill "800x525" >}}
+Consistent event flow
+{{< /imgproc >}}

+Why is this flow "consistent"?
+It's because the command handling process always finishes with an append operation towards event store (unless the command fails).
+There's no explicit `Publish` or `Produce` call that happens after the event is persisted.
+A proper event store should have a capability for to subscribe for getting all the new events when they appear in the store.
+As the `Append` operation of the event store is transactional, such a subscription will get the event only once, if it is capable to acknowledge the event correctly back to the subscription.

+Subscriptions have many purposes.
+Most often, you would use a subscription to project domain events to your query models ([read models]({{< ref "read-models" >}})).
+You can also use subscriptions to transform and publish integration events (see [Gateway]({{< ref "gateway" >}})).

+Subscriptions can also be used for integration purposes in combination with [Producers].

+## Implementation

+Eventuous implement subscriptions for different kinds of infrastructure (transport).
+As each transport is different, the way to configure them can be different, as well as the way subscriptions work.
+Read carefully the guidelines for each transport to understand what transport to use for your use case.